Avoid these 5 fail factors

 Fail Factor #3 – Bottle Necks

 ‘I need to run it by Bob’.
 Bob may the most amicable and well intentioned manager in the world, but he is just one person, and by definition doesn’t scale.
-As your organisation grows, requiring decisions to go through one or more management layers will slow down and hamper your ability to react in a timely manner to opportunities and challenges as they occur.
+As your organization grows, requiring decisions to go through one or more management layers will slow down and hamper your ability to react in a timely manner to opportunities and challenges as they occur.

 Fail Factor #4 – Disarray

-If you’re in a large, mature organisation, inertia will keep you going for a while, despite the lack of direction or goals.
+If you’re in a large, mature organization, inertia will keep you going for a while, despite the lack of direction or goals.
 Then suddenly, everyone wonders what happened as you careen over the cliff edge, nose diving into oblivion.
 In a growth environment, lack of clear goals render your creative genius and hard work pointless as everyone pulls in different directions and you waste precious resources.

-Fail Factor #5 – Tail wagging dog
+Fail Factor #5 – Tail wagging the dog

 As you grow and evolve, your systems and processes grow with you.
 Over time, you start to operate based on what your systems and processes allow for, not what your customers need.
 The spaghetti junction enterprise systems you invested in for the right reasons are holding you back, making you rigid, slow and unresponsive.